lindylearn/unclutter/readme.md

 ## Usage

-After installing the browser extension, move the "book" icon to your extension bar.
+After installing the browser extension, move the extension icon to your extension bar.
 Clicking the icon will reduce the size of the active webpage and simplify it.
 Clicking on the background outside the article restores the original page.

 In theory this should work on any page, but sometimes there are CSS issues -- please open an issue for those!

+## Contributing

+Please open an issue for anything that's broken or that could work better.
+If you want to fix a site that always annoyed you, add some CSS overwrites to `source/content-script/pageview/manualContentBlock.css`.

 <!-- The extension sidebar shows public web annotations and quote comments from Hacker News.
 If you link your [hypothes.is](https://web.hypothes.is) account it also shows your private annotations and highlights.
 On many older articles there will be graph of social references to that link over time.